Consumer Information for Prospective and Current Holy Cross Students (HEOA Disclosures)

 If you have questions or would like copies of any of the information presented here, please contact the Office of College Marketing and Communications at (508) 793-2419 or email@example.com

-The College is accredited by the New England Association of Schools and Colleges, Inc. (NEASC), a non-governmental, nationally recognized organization whose affiliated institutions include elementary schools through collegiate institutions offering post-graduate instruction.
-Accredi¬tation of an institution by the NEASC indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer group review process.
-An accredited school or college is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
-Institutional integrity is also addressed through accredita¬tion.
-Accreditation by the NEASC applies to the institution as a whole; as such, it is not a guarantee of the quality of every course or program offered, or the competence of individual graduates.
+Accreditation: The College is accredited by the New England Commission of Higher Education (formerly the Commission of Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).
+Accreditation of an institution of higher education by the Commission indicates that it meets or exceeds criteria for the assessment of institutional quality periodically applied through a peer group review process.
+An accredited college or university is one which has available the necessary resources to achieve its stated purposes through appropriate educational programs, is substantially doing so, and gives reasonable evidence that it will continue to do so in the foreseeable future.
+Institutional integrity is also addressed through accreditation.
+Accreditation by the Commission is not partial but applies to the institution as a whole.
+As such, it is not a guarantee of every course or program offered or the competence of individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.
-Inquiries regarding the status of an institution’s accreditation by the NEASC should be directed to the administrative staff of the school or college.
-Individuals may also contact NEASC at 209 Burlington Road, Suite 201, Bedford, MA 01730-1433 or via the Web at www.neasc.org.
+Inquiries regarding the accreditation status by the Commission should be directed to the administrative staff of the institution.
+Individuals may also contact: NECHE at 3 Burlington Woods Drive, Suite 100, Burlington, MA 01803-4514 or online at www.neche.org.

 a) General Assistance Information: